sonhn85/DuckDBExcelAddin/README.md

 One of the goals of this project is to bring that capability closer to everyday Excel users.

 Excel remains one of the most widely used analytical tools, especially among finance, accounting, auditing, operations, risk management, and business users.
-However, many analytical workloads have outgrown what traditional Excel formulas, PivotTables, and worksheets can efficiently handle.
+However, many analytical workloads have outgrown what traditional Excel formulas, PivotTables, PowerQuery and worksheets can efficiently handle.

 By combining Excel with DuckDB, users can: